-Co-incidentally it was my wife who found the job that I am currently in.
+Co-incidentally it was my wife who found the job that I am currently in (update – I have left this job now).
 I still remember what I said to her when she asked me to have a look at this role.
 My words were, “I have just moved jobs, I am happy and it doesn’t reflect well on my CV if I move job so soon”.
 Interestingly, she knew my ambition better than I did at the time.
 She said just have a look!
 I looked at the job description, the person specification and instantaneously I said, this is it, this is what I really want to do and progress further.
 We had no idea about Lancaster, nor about the University.
 I researched well, applied for the position, presented to a lovely audience, met some lovely people and got the position.
 I can’t emphasise on how important researching the organisation and its culture is before you go to any job interview.

 Early on in my role, I realised that the institution is going through a major change.
 Most of the VC’s team including the VC and DVC joined the institution only a couple of years back.
 The Director of ISS (Lancaster University IT services) started a few months before me.
 The PVC® at that time left the institution within a few months after I started.
 The Director of Research and Enterprise Services retired shortly afterwards.
 The Librarian left a few months after that.
 The Chief Administrative Officer joined around that time as well.
 In addition to all this change in personnel, the Library building was also going through a major refurbishment at the time.
 All of this meant a lot of uncertainty but also a great chance to put myself forward and seize these opportunities.
 Opportunities don’t come often and when they do, you need to be brave and take them head on.